Chasing Truth: Chapter 25

 They climbed up the slope of the shore back toward the road.
-She waved to Janey jogging after her daughter who was running full out for the water.
+Mari waved to Janey who was jogging after her daughter running full out for the water.
 She didn’t miss the curious look Janey shot Blake’s way either.
 It wouldn’t be long before people were speculating on his identity.

 “That’s Janey,” she murmured.
 “She owns one of the cafés in town.
 Don’t stop or we won’t leave the beach.”

 “She talks a lot?”